joshbegley/nyt-latest/README.md

 **Did Auburn's Jackson Arnold fumble?
-Controversial goal line call gives Georgia momentum**\
+Controversial goal-line call gives Georgia momentum**\
 `If the call had been overturned, Auburn would have gone up 17-0, assuming a made extra point.
 Instead, it was 10-3 at the half.`\
 https://nytimes.com/athletic/6709703/2025/10/11/auburn-georgia-fumble-jackson-arnold-controversy/